FWU-DE/fwu-kc-extensions/user-licence-lifecycle-manager/README.md

 This extension handles the lifecycle of users and licences.
 It consists of two main features:

-- Licence Connect Authenticator, which fetches the licence when a user logs in via idp.
+- Licence Connect Authenticator, which fetches the licence from [Licence Connect](https://licenceconnect.schule/)
+  when a user logs in via idp.
 The licence is then persisted together with the 'hmacId'
-- Remove User On Logout, which deletes the logged-in user once they log out and sends a release request to licence-connect.
+- Remove User On Logout, which deletes the Keycloak user once it logs out and sends a release request to Licence Connect.
   Furthermore, the licence is deleted from the database

 ## Licence Connect Authenticator